 - Do not set entire paragraphs in boldface or capital letters.

 - Numbered or bulleted lists are a concise but effective way to convey a series of points.

 Figures should also be easily seen from a distance.
 Use clear graphics and large type to accomplish this.
 The main points should be straightforward without extended viewing, but details should be included for those who might wish to discuss it.
 Because the amount of text is restricted, the figure legend could contain some of the commentary that would usually be contained in the body of a manuscript.

-The available space to present your poster on the poster board is 4 feet tall (121 cm tall) by 8 feet wide (242 cm wide).
+The available space to present your poster on the poster board is 4 feet tall (121 cm tall) by 8 feet wide (242 cm wide), a landscape/horizontal orientation.
 Because poster sessions can be crowded, it is best to present your material in columns (vertically), instead of rows (horizontally), so that viewers do not have to cross back and forth in front of each other to read the poster.
 Posters are easiest to read using high contract colors (for example, black lettering on a white background).